Do you want a cookie?

 Location and soil for tomatoes

 The soil should be permeable, rich in humus and nutrients.
 On heavy soils with waterlogging tomatoes often react with diseases.
 The water must therefore always be able to drain off well.
-As heavy growers, they have a high demand for nutrients.
+As heavy feeders, they have a high demand for nutrients.
 You can work with compost that you layer on top of the soil to prepare it for the following season.

 In order for your tomato plants to thrive, you should find them a sunny, warm spot that is protected from wind and rain.
 In our latitudes, a greenhouse or a foil tunnel is recommended.
 No matter where, the tomato plants must be covered in any case.
 If they stand unprotected in the rain, they become more susceptible to diseases, especially fungi.